Helenasky93/Mumblr/README.md

 [Link to live website](https://mumblr.herokuapp.com/#/login)

 ## The thought process behind the project
-I decided to base my froject on and take inspiration from Tumblr because its a website that is very dear to my heart.
+I decided to base my project on and take inspiration from Tumblr because it's a website that is very dear to my heart.
 Growing up it was a place where I could express whatever was on my mind, share thoughts, interesting media, memes, art, ideas and find like minded people, it was a way for my to find community online.

 On the techincal side I believe Tumblr is a very good example of a dynamic app which has basic CRUD functionality, and since that aligned with the skills I spent countless hours working to master, I though it was the perfect website to try to recreate/make my own version of it.